End-Point Assessment (EPA) the way it should be straightforward, supported by a team of dedicated experts and, of course, highly successful.

-As the specialist awarding organisation for industry, we've been at the forefront of supporting employers to develop new apprenticeship standards at every stage, including assessment plan development.
+We've been at the forefront of supporting employers to develop new apprenticeship standards.
+This includes assessment plan development.

-By choosing EAL as your apprentice assessment organisation you'll benefit from:
+By choosing EAL as your apprentice assessment organisation you'll enjoy:

-- Unrivalled support and expertise from end-point assessment experts who are time served in your occupational area.
+- Unrivalled support from experts who have served in your occupational area.

-- A wealth of expertise in quality assuring delivery and assessment, that builds on our unique understanding of employer skills needs in our core sectors.
+- Expertise in quality assuring delivery and assessment using our understanding of employer needs.

-- A flexible and responsive solutions-based service, with the first-rate level of customer service that EAL is renowned for.
+- A flexible and responsive service, with a first-rate level of customer experience.

 All apprenticeship standards must contain an assessment plan and an End-Point Assessment (EPA).

-The assessment plan outlines how an apprentice can expect to be assessed against the apprenticeship standard, including what they need to have achieved to apply for their apprenticeship completion certificate.
+The assessment plan outlines how apprentices will be assessed against the apprenticeship standard.
+This includes what they need to achieve for their apprenticeship completion certificate.

 The apprenticeship assessment must: